 In other words, there’s some internal inconsistency here.
 Either we have no free will in heaven, or sin is possible in heaven.
 This objection has stumped many a Christian, but it’s not too difficult to address.

 Bart and skeptics like him are posing a false dilemma.
-Consider this fact: According to the Bible, there already has been sin in heaven.
-Yes, you read that right.
+Consider this fact: According to the Bible, sin already happened in heaven.

 Sin already happened in heaven, and it hasn’t happened since

 Revelation 12:7 says that there was war in heaven.
-Ezekiel 28:11-17 and Isaiah 14:12-17 state that Satan is a fallen archangel who led a rebellion against God.
+Ezekiel 28:11-17 and Isaiah 14:12-17 seem to imply that Satan is a fallen archangel who led a rebellion against God.
 In his attempt to overthrow God, other angels joined his cause.
 So what’s stopping the angels from repeating such a rebellion right now?
 Nowhere in the Bible do we read that God took away their free will.

 The answer is simple: The angels saw Lucifer’s fall.
 They observed his defeat and humiliation through Jesus’ death, burial and resurrection.
 (Colossians 2:15) They know the judgment that is waiting for him.
 (Revelation 20:10) They see the wretched state he and his minions are in now.
 (Matthew 8:29, Jude 6) There’s no temptation to join him at this point.